 Hang Your Fine Art Prints

 Hanging framed artwork is not as difficult as it may seem.
-However, there are a few things to remember to ensure your artwork is displayed properly.
+However, there are a few things to remember to ensure your artwork is displayed correctly.

 First, consider the height of the art.
 If the piece is too high or too low, it will throw off the room’s balance.
 It is generally best to hang artwork at eye level.